Scotland: Don't rule out Billy Stark, says ex-national boss Craig Brown

 Craig Brown thinks Scotland caretaker Billy Stark has a chance to follow his own example by winning promotion from Under-21 coach to senior boss.

-Stark has been given the task of naming the Scotland squad on Wednesday for next week's friendly in Luxumbourg after the sacking of Craig Levein.
+Stark has been given the task of naming the Scotland squad on Wednesday for next week's friendly in Luxumbourg after

 "It wouldn't surprise me, although I think it would surprise most of the media, if Billy managed to impress enough to be offered the job," he said.

 "Billy Stark's a very fine guy."

 Stark was assistant to Tommy Burns at Celtic before managing Morton, St Johnstone and Queen's Park then taking the Scotland Under-21 job in 2008.

 The 55-year-old will take charge of the senior team for the 14 November friendly, assisted by former Hibernian and Inverness Caledonian Thistle assistant manager Donald Park.

 Former Sunderland manager Ricky Sbragia moves up from youth coach to take charge of the Under-21 squad for their game the same evening against Portugal, assisted by former Feyenoord, Ajax, Huddersfield Town and Barnsley midfielder Dean Gorre and ex-Scotland striker Scott Booth.

 And Brown thinks Stark is capable of making the jump to senior international level.